joejoe909/ReadMeGen/README.md

 ## Installation

 In your node prompt type: node index.js.
-You'll need node.js and means to run the script either Git Bash or Vs Code or any other node.js enviorment I may be unaware of.
-The file created is _ReadMe.md to avoid overwriting this readme file.
+You'll need node.js and the npm package Inquirer.
+You also will need a means to run the script either Git Bash or Vs Code or any other node.js enviorment.
+The file created is _ReadMe.md, this is to avoid overwriting this readme file.

 ## Usage